RancidDax/namazu.tools/ucob.md

 {: .note }
 The Dragons will lock on to the players position when the green marker above them **dissapears**.
 This might mean dodging some {% glossary Hypernova %} before moving into the correct position.

+As the Dives are going off, the Party will need to prepare for Quotes, these will be either a Spread followed by a Tankbuster or a Tankbuster followed by a Stack.

+Nael should now be dead, if not prepared for the other quotes to be recycled and used again until Nael dies.

 ## Phase 3: Bahamut
 Coming Soon